Skip to Main Content

 Supplemental CUbits Videos (not a replacement to lecture)

 IMPORTANT.
 The videos are NOT a replacement to the lectures.
 They are supplemental and just that.
 Lecture attendance is required.
 However, if you miss the lecture or did not understand a specific concept, these cubits videos can help.
-Also, watching cubits videos, doing self-assessment quizzes and participating in Q&A can allow you to earn bonus points for participation in some lectures (contact your instructor for more details).
-You can see your engagement statistics from the cubits dashboard to make sure you are able to earn points.
 Follow the steps below to get access to videos.
+No credit will be given for watching/completing CUbits assessments.

 Step 1.
 Create a free account at cubits.ai – https://www.api.cubits.ai/accounts/signup/ (be sure to validate account.
 Check spam folder if needed).